awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet.md

 ## EC2 Fleet Limits<a name="ec2-fleet-limits"></a>

 The usual Amazon EC2 limits apply to instances launched by an EC2 Fleet, such as Spot request price limits, instance limits, and volume limits\.
 In addition, the following limits apply:
-+ The number of active EC2 Fleets per Region: 1,000 \*
++ The number of active EC2 Fleets per Region: 1,000 \* †
-+ The number of launch specifications per fleet: 50
++ The number of launch specifications per fleet: 50 †
-+ The size of the user data in a launch specification: 16 KB
++ The size of the user data in a launch specification: 16 KB †
 + The target capacity per EC2 Fleet: 10,000
 + The target capacity across all EC2 Fleets in a Region: 100,000 \*

 If you need more than the default limits for target capacity, complete the AWS Support Center [Create case](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-fleet) form to request a limit increase\.
 For **Limit type**, choose **EC2 Fleet**, choose a Region, and then choose **Target Fleet Capacity per Fleet \(in units\)** or **Target Fleet Capacity per Region \(in units\)**, or both\.

 \* These limits apply to both your EC2 Fleets and your Spot Fleets\.

+† These are hard limits\.
+You cannot request a limit increase for these limits\.

 ### T3 Instances<a name="ec2-fleet-t3-spot-instances"></a>